zerofo/hacBrewPack/README.md

 This software is licensed under the terms of the GNU General Public License, version 2.
 You can find a copy of the license in the LICENSE file.
-Portions of project HacBrewPack are parts of other projects, make sure to check LICENSES folder
+Portions of project hacBrewPack are parts of other projects, make sure to check LICENSES folder